CodeMouse92/no-monster-minecraft/README.md

 /function no-monster:control/block/arthropods
 ```

-### Creaking
+### Creakings

-Creaking are controlled separately, as they're a special type of mob.
+Creakings are controlled separately, as they're a special type of mob.

-* Creaking (Natural)
+* Creakings (Natural)
-* Creaking (Spawned)
+* Creakings (Spawned)

-Natural Creaking, the ones that are linked to a Creaking Heart, do not actually
+Natural Creakings, the ones that are linked to a Creaking Heart, do not actually
 despawn.
 Instead, they freeze and remain silent, so you can hit them as much
 as you want to generate resin from the Creaking Heart.

-Spawned Creaking, which are not linked to a Creaking Heart, despawn like normal.
+Spawned Creakings, which are not linked to a Creaking Heart, despawn like normal.

 If you start allowing Creakings, or have a nightmare while only supressing them,
 any natural Creakings which were frozen will become active again, so beware!